jnozzi/cocoadev.com/SiteContent/General/BookDesignPatterns.markdown

 Is this book up to date enough that it would help the reader write different types of object oriented programs specifically using Objective-C and Cocoa?

 Absolutely.
 This book is well-written and a good foundation.
 Most recent books on the topic just add to it, and refer to it constantly.
-Specifically, if you're writing object-oriented programs, you need to read this book. -- [[MichaelMcCracken]]
+Specifically, if you're writing object-oriented programs, you need to read this book. -- General/MichaelMcCracken

-''Additionally I am quite sure the authors looked toward [[ObjectiveC]] and [[NeXTStep]] when they wrote the book.
+*Additionally I am quite sure the authors looked toward General/ObjectiveC and General/NeXTStep when they wrote the book.
 Remember that in 2009, Cocoa is 20+ years old.
-Cocoa is the evolution of [[NeXTstep]] which shipped commercially in 1988.''
+Cocoa is the evolution of General/NeXTstep which shipped commercially in 1988.*

-Moreover the book uses examples written in [[SmallTalk]] (as well as C++), which is very close to [[ObjC]].
+Moreover the book uses examples written in General/SmallTalk (as well as C++), which is very close to General/ObjC.

 ----